 Further, the research plan calls for an establishment of an SGIP Priority Action Plan (PAP) proposal of a top identified testing priority for approval by the SGIP Board of Directors.
 This action plan will be used to define the requirements to work with industry to develop a new smart grid test program.
 In addition, this action will drive further industry attention to testing need and buy in for new smart grid test program development.
 The research plan also provides for collaboration with defined industry groups to establish test programs based on the established smart grid test program priorities as agreed to by industry.

-- Industry outreach and advocacy for test program development – keys to broader availability of interoperable systems and devices is end user demand; demand is generated by demonstrating the value of testing programs and efficiencies in the adoption of common practices that benefit domestic utilities, global entities and the vendor base that seeks global standards and internationally accepted testing programs that minimize the need for multiple customized programs – broadly accepted programs help to drive down costs to all stakeholders and accelerate availability of advanced products that are deployment ready.
+In order for new smart grid test programs to be sustainable, user demand for these programs must exist in order to fund and support the operation of these programs.
+As such, industry outreach and advocacy for these test programs is essential.
+This effort will demonstrate the value of testing programs and efficiencies in the adoption of common practices that minimize the need for multiple customized programs.
+It will demonstrate how broadly accepted programs help to drive down costs for all stakeholders and accelerate availability of advanced products that are deployment ready.

 Related Programs and Projects: